MoodShift guides young adults through overwhelming situations using simple mental exercises to shift their moods and emotions.

 Users didn’t understand what the chat was about and who they might be chatting with

-We solved these issues by adding conversational text with options for users to express how they’re feeling to give more context.
+Added conversational text with options for users to express how they’re feeling

 Round 2 Results

-Users felt the cards on the tracking page we not very easy to scan
+The cards on the tracking page we not easy to scan

 After completing two rounds of user testing and evolving the usability of the app I was ready to establish a visual identity.
 A visual identity is a unique set of visual elements that represent a product’s vision and values.